VictorCyprien/wallet-monitoring/README.md

 The scheduler can be configured with different intervals and can be run as a background service.

 See [SCHEDULER_GUIDE.md](SCHEDULER_GUIDE.md) for detailed instructions.

+## Security

+The API is configured to run on localhost only and can be further secured with Nginx:

+1. The API server binds only to 127.0.0.1 by default
+2. Nginx can be configured to restrict access to localhost only
+3. Additional security headers are included in the Nginx configuration

+See [NGINX_SETUP.md](NGINX_SETUP.md) for detailed instructions on setting up the secure API with Nginx.

 ## Database Schema